Chauvet-DJ/FREEDOMFLEXSTICKX4/README.md

 4. Go into the **Settings** menu and navigate to "**System Update**".
 5. When the display reads ***"Please connect USB stick!"*** insert it into the USB-C connector closest to the display.
 6. When the display shows the Chauvet DJ logo, the USB thumb drive can be removed.

 &nbsp;

+## Firmware Update Instructions for V1.03 and later

+1. Download the ZIP file onto your computer and extract the folder.
+2. Transfer the contents of the ZIP file onto the USB-C thumb drive, making sure the only file on the drive is the software and that it’s in the root directory (not in a folder).
+3. Turn on the fixture via battery or USB-C power source
+4. Using the digital display, navigate to “Firmware Update” and press ENTER
+5. Insert USB-C thumb drive with new firmware into the DMX port and the fixture will automatically update the firmware.
+6. When the display shows the CHAUVET DJ logo, you can remove the USB thumb drive.

+&nbsp;

 ### For Freedom Flex Sticks on A/C power